wutility/split-views/Readme.md

 ```

 ## Notes
-- Run both in a browser and in Node.js.
+- Works both in Node.js and in the browser.
+- All pull requests are welcome, feel free.

 ## License
 MIT